Tag: snowbird winter

 Sources: Average Annual Sunshine by State - Current ResultsSunniest States in the U.S. - Stacker

 Which is More Intense?
-Florida or Arizona Sun?
+Florida or Texas Sun?

 The UV index is a measure of the strength of ultraviolet (UV) radiation from the sun.
-Arizona and Florida both have very high UV rays and are each rated as a "ten," however, Arizona edges out Florida for highest with 3,728 vs. 3,636 average daily UV Irradiance 2015.
+Texas and Florida both have very high UV rays; however Florida is rated as a "ten," and Texas is a "nine."
+Florida is higher with 3,636 compared with 3,538 average daily UV Irradiance 2015.
 Other states with a ten rating for UV rays are California and Nevada.
 With the highest score of 11, Hawaii is the state closest to the Equator and thus has the most intense UV rays.
 Alaska is the lowest with a score of one.

 Skin cancer, premature aging and other health problems are all linked to prolonged UV exposure of the sun.
 Precautions such as using sunblock and avoiding sun and UV exposure should be taken to lower the risk of sun-related health issues.